-There are two types of control methods:
+There are two types of control methods (see also Table 2.1):

 - Breathing zone ventilation where hazardous chemicals are prevented from entering the operators breathing zone by a cross draft of air. - · Local exhaust ventilation, where some or most of the hazardous chemicals are captured at source.